aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

     - **[Split]**

 ### Varrock 1
-- Use the pvp world chest
+- Use the PVP world chest
 	- **[BANK]** All coins, the package, chest key, clay, 2 buckets, all mind and air runes
 	- ![bank](https://i.imgur.com/uWFticx.png)
 - Switch to a non PVP world